Pococí (canton): Demographics

+In 2022, Pococí had an estimated population of 146,320, up from 125,962 for the 2011 census.

+According to a publication by the United Nations Development Programme, Pococí ranked as the 2nd highest canton in Limón regarding human development in 2022, with a score of 0.700, only behind Siquirres.
+However, it's the 27th lowest in the country.

 Transportation

 Road transportation

 The canton is covered by the following road routes:

 Tourism

 The Caribbean coast of Pococí boasts extensive wetlands and several protected areas, including Tortuguero National Park and Barra del Colorado Wildlife Refuge.
-In the Braulio Carrillo area is located the first aerial tram in the world to travel through a rainforest, called Rainforest Adventures and recently added to NatGeographic's top ten adventure trips.
+In the Braulio Carrillo area is located the first aerial tram in the world to travel through a rainforest, called Rainforest Adventures and recently added to National Geographic's top ten adventure trips.
 Much of the northern portion of the canton is inundated year-round or seasonally, and inaccessible by road.
 The wetlands stretch inland the length of the canton.
 The coastal areas provide important sea turtle nesting habitat.
-These protected areas and wetlands are an important eco-tourism destination.
+These protected areas and wetlands are an important ecotourism destination.